sondrtha/ImageCropping/README.md

 	* the "cropping session" will now end

+#### requirements
+This subsection is almost useless so feel free to skip it.....
+The project includes a file called some_requirements.txt that contains some (maybe all?) the necessary python packages to run the code for this project.
+However the packages named in some_requirements.txt are a subset of the packages shown when running pip freeze from a virtualenvironment I have on WSL (Windows subsystem for Linux), which passes all tests that did not require windows.
+You might prefer to use some other versions of the packages though.

 ### running automated tests
 This project uses the win32api- so, it will only run on windows "out of the box".
 However only small changes are needed for it to run on Linux as well.
 Use the following commands for testing: